 Juvenile Recovery Court is a diversion model for youth and their families who have been adjudicated delinquent and meets substance dependency criteria.
 Upon successful completion of the program, the presenting charge(s) are dismissed and the case is sealed.

-Referrals for the BASE Truancy Court program can come from the Court, the probation department, or the school.
-The BASE treatment team, which includes the Judge, meets weekly to work with the family to address attendance issues at school and other problems in the home.
-The treatment team connects the family with appropriate community resources to eliminate barriers to student success.
+Referrals for the Juvenile Recovery Court come from the Court and the probation department.
+The JRC treatment team, which includes the Judge, counselors, and probation staff, meets weekly to work with the youth and their family to address issues of substance abuse and connects the family with appropriate community resources to eliminate barriers for treatment and success.